 Pagination & Ordering

-All endpoints return 50 objects by default.
+All endpoints return 50 objects by default unless specified otherwise.

 Pagination

-# Partner makes request for most recent transactions
+# Request for most recent transactions

 GET /transactions?limit=10